TireDiscounters/td-omni-lib-ldap-login/README.md

 }
 ```

-Obviously User class can be different depending on your application behaviour, ldap-login provides the following User
+Obviously User class can be different depending on your application behaviour, td-omni-lib-ldap-login provides the following User
 class, but you can provide your own (later we will explain how):

 ```typescript